Kadooorie/zimska_zadaca/learn_metal/README.md

 ## Highlights

 * Odin native drop interface as an alternative to the Metal in Objective-C or Swift
-* Direct mapping of all Metal Objective-C classes, co
+* Direct mapping of all Metal Objective-C classes, constants, and enumerations in Odin in `v